In updating the Club’s partnership records we have also been looking into the century partnerships.

 There are now more matches played than in previous years, with games on Saturdays, Sundays and T20 games during the week; therefore providing more opportunity for scoring big runs.
 In 2008 Matt Gottschalk and Gavin Gresse made the first century stand in a T20 game for Stoke when they put on 106 for the 5th wicket against Claygate.

-Stoke has never produced a century partnership for the 8th or 9th wicket, however there have been two for the 10th wicket.
+Stoke has never produced a century partnership for the 9th wicket, however there have been two for the 10th wicket.
 The most famous one of these was 118 by Alex Shipp and Tristan Caviet in a must win game at the end of the 1998 season against Blackheath.
 It is still a Fuller’s Brewery Surrey County League record and was crucial for keeping Stoke 2s in Division 1 of that League.

 In terms of contributors to the big stands, it has not been surprising to discover that our all-time leading run-scorer Alistair McMillan has been involved in more century partnerships for Stoke than anyone else.

 His partnerships put him ahead of Ian Wellman.

 We would welcome any stories about these, (or any!), Stoke matches and will publish them on the site.